 Latest COVID-19 impacts—Qld national parks, state forests and recreation areas.
 Check the latest information and updates.

-Visiting Gold Coast Hinterland Great Walk safely
+Visiting the Gold Coast Hinterland Great Walk safely

 We suggest walking this Great Walk from west to east, commencing at Lamington National Park—Green Mountains section (O’Reilly), and finishing at Springbrook National Park.
 The directions below reflect this orientation.